aquasecurity/trivy-operator/docs/design/ttl_scans.md

 It would also trigger removal of multiple reports at the same time, compared to the event driven solution that would be much more precise per report and thus spreading out the new reports more.

-But the good thing is that everyone knows how jobs/cronjobs works especially since it's already well used within the starboard operator.
+But the good thing is that everyone knows how jobs/cronjobs works especially since it's already well used within the trivy-operator operator.